michalporeba/odis/README.md

 # TopoSearch

-But first, a brief **disclaimer** before I will tell you more about the TopoSearch idea.
+A federated search service with result aggregation, moderation and feedback mechanism to potentially update the source data.
+What it means I will try to explain in a moment, but first, a brief **disclaimer** before I will tell you more about the TopoSearch idea.

-*The code available in this repository is part of my dissertation.
+*The code and ideas developed in this repository are part of my dissertation.
 I expect it will be very active until Summary 2022.
-What will happen next will depend on how sound the output will be.
-If you are interested in similar topics, I'd be [happy to chat](https://www.linkedin.com/in/michalporeba/).
+What will happen next will depend on how useful the output will be.
+If you are interested in similar topics to those used in the project, I'd be [happy to chat](https://www.linkedin.com/in/michalporeba/).
 If you think my approach makes no sense, I'd love to hear from you - [create an issue](https://github.com/michalporeba/toposearch/issues/new/choose) and let me know where I went wrong.*

-### Keywords or topics explored in this project
+## Keywords or topics explored in this project

 [Federated Search](https://en.wikipedia.org/wiki/Federated_search), Search Results Aggregation, [OpenSearch](https://en.wikipedia.org/wiki/OpenSearch), Decentralised Data Solutions, Hypermedia in RESTful API, [Hypermedia as the Engine of Application State (HATEOAS)](https://en.wikipedia.org/wiki/HATEOAS)